postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 1. Once you have selected the file, select **Next**.
 This takes you to the **Import as API** interface.

-1. Give your new API a name, add a version name, and select Import as an API.
+1. Give your new API a name, add a version name, and select **Import as API**.

 This will create a new protobuf API from the `.proto` file and use it in the request as a service definition.